 Their program runs year-round, with artists occupying performance spaces ranging from iconic rock venues to galleries, outdoor sites and arts centre halls.
-And because events pop up in towns and cities across the country – and even throughout Asia – you don’t necessarily have to travel too far to take in a unique aural experience.
+As these events pop up in towns and cities across the country – and even throughout Asia – you don’t necessarily have to travel too far to take in a unique aural experience.

 The pacemaker, the zipper, the three-point seatbelt – the Swede’s take innovation seriously, so it’s no surprise their institutional support of sonic exploration is the envy of sound artists everywhere.
-An extension of Swedish performing arts agency Musikverket, EMS offers professional music studios for experimental practitioners, as well as opportunities for intra - and cross-platform collaboration.
+An extension of Swedish performing arts agency Musikverket, Elektronmusikstudion (EMS) offers professional music studios for experimental practitioners, as well as opportunities for intra - and cross-platform collaboration.

-Not just a place for sonic boundary-pushing, the festival hosts practitioners from several audio disciplines, from radio broadcast and podcast to film and theatre sound; music to audio fiction to the downright unclassifiable.
+Not just a place for sound art and sonic boundary-pushing, the festival hosts practitioners from several audio disciplines, from radio broadcast and podcast to film and theatre sound; music to audio fiction to the downright unclassifiable.
 HearSay 2017 completely booked out, and featured Australian audio storytellers Kate Montague and Mike Williams.

-Tune in without stepping out, Of course, if you’re interested in learning more about sound art but not quite sure where to start, dedicated blogs and websites are a great stepping-off point.
-Sites like Everyday Listening, Audio Cookbook and Ear Room bring together to critique, artist insights and audio tracks so you can get an aural degustation of what’s out there before committing to a sit-down meal.
+Tune in without stepping out.
+Of course, if you’re interested in learning more about sound art but not quite sure where to start, dedicated blogs and websites are a great starting point.
+Sites like Everyday Listening, Audio Cookbook and Ear Room critique artist insights and audio tracks so you can get an aural degustation of what’s out there, before committing to a sit-down meal.